killercup/scribbles/_posts/2016-07-21-elegant-apis-in-rust.md

 To enforce that every public API item is documented, use `#![deny(missing_docs)]`.
 You might also be interested in my post suggesting [conventions for formatting Rust documentation]({% post_url 2016-08-17-machine-readable-inline-markdown-code-cocumentation %}).

+### Error handling

+The official book has an [awesome chapter](https://doc.rust-lang.org/book/error-handling.html) on error handling.

+There are a few crates to reduce the boilerplate needed for good error types, e.g., [quick-error](https://crates.io/crates/quick-error), and [error-chain](https://crates.io/crates/error-chain).

 ### Liberal usage of `Into<T>`, `AsRef<T>`, `FromStr`, and similar

 It's good practice to never have `&String` or `&Vec<T>` as input parameters and instead use `&str` and `&[T]` as they allow more types to be passed in.
 (Basically, everything that `deref`s to a (string) slice).